This is not a sponsored post but it does contain affiliate links. Please see my full disclosure and privacy statement.

 “Why can’t I control my anxiety?”

-“One minute I think I am in control of myself, the next minute I realize I screwed up again.”
+“One minute I think I’ve got it under control, the next minute I realize I screwed up again.”

 Welcome to the emotional roller coaster of ADHD.
 I promise it does get better, but it takes work.